Get a free, no obligation personal loan quote with rates as low as 9.99%

 Check Your City Or Province For Dental Financial Assistance

 Depending on your income and financial status, you may qualify for some form of financial assistance from your local or provincial government.
-These programs offer heavily discounted or free dental work for those who are eligible, including low-income Indigenous individuals, disabled, elderly, and children.
+These programs offer heavily discounted or free dental work for those who are eligible, including low-income Indigenous individuals, the disabled, the elderly, and children.
 Generally speaking, only basic dental care and preventative services are covered.

 In Ontario, for example, the Healthy Smiles Ontario program offers free dental services to children under 17 years of age, including dental exams, preventive care, and emergency dental services.